 Eurhythmics 1

 Course # 1305300

 Grade 9-12

 Level

 Length 1 year

 Credit 1

+The numer a of this source is so that student democra

 The purpose of this course is so that student dancers develop basic skills in performing and evaluating choreographed performances as an independent ensemble and in cooperation with a music ensemble.
 Emphasis is placed on dance, equipment manipulation, precision, and the relationship between music and dance.
 Public performances may serve as a culmination of specific instructional goals.